 - Unit vs. integration vs. system tests: The levels on which we test are not competing testing types, but rather complimentary.
 The hard decision here is to choose which functionality is best tested on which level.
 A good best practice to select the right level is the testing pyramid.
 It tells us to test on the lowest level possible.
 Tests on lower levels are usually easier to write and maintain and also faster to run and easier to debug.

 - Black box vs. white box testing: A complete black box testing approach is a bad idea, because we cannot be sure that we indeed tested all essential parts of the code base.
 If we have 10 functional black box tests in place we do not know which cases within the source code we tested, or if we missed a critical bug.
 We propose to have at least a code coverage metric in place that gives us an indicator of how “much” code is actually covered by the test suite.
-To learn more about the different coverage metrics take a look at our blog post Code coverage types explained.
+To learn more about the different coverage metrics take a look at our blog post What are the different code coverage types?.
 Additionally, adding more automatic white box testing solutions, such as static analysis and test generation, can help to dramatically improve your code quality and keep the quality consistently high.

 The above graphics shows schematically how this procedure can be applied.
 First, we list all relevant use cases that need to work.
 Next, we figure out how we are going to make sure they behave as expected.

 All the existing testing types look overwhelming on first sight, but by sticking to the procedure listed above you have a good starting point to find your way through the testing jungle.